viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial.md

 - For GPS navigation, we support NMEA (via serial and I<sup>2</sup>C) and RTK.
   Make and model don't make a difference as long as you use these protocols.
   See [Movement Sensor Component](/components/movement-sensor) for more information.
-- For lidar, we recommend Velodyne, or RPLIDAR (including A1, which is a sub-$100 LIDAR).
+- For [LiDAR laser range scanning](/services/slam/run-slam-cartographer), we recommend Velodyne, or RPLIDAR (including A1, which is a sub-$100 LIDAR).
 - For robot arms, we tried the [Yahboom DOFBOT robotics arm](https://category.yahboom.net/products/dofbot-jetson_nano) with success.